kjanko/python-fingerprint-recognition/README.md

 If you don't have Docker Engine installed, you can get the instructions to install it here: [Install Docker](https://docs.docker.com/v17.09/engine/installation/)

 NOTE: the fingerprints must be in the `/database` folder

+# Special thanks to https://github.com/Utkarsh-Deshmukh/Fingerprint-Enhancement-Python for providing a library used to enhance the fingerprint picture.